praannavv/HOTEL_MANAGEMENT/README.md

 # HOTEL_MANAGEMENT SYSTEM
 # Introduction
 The Hotel Management System is a C++ console-based application designed to manage and automate various tasks in a hotel.
 This system allows users to book rooms, manage guest information, and perform administrative functions efficiently.
 It is built using object-oriented programming principles and uses data structures such as linked lists and sets to maintain and organize data.
-This project is for the FY student who want's to make project and want some reference , It is Easy one you can try it out
+This project is for the FY student who want's to make project and want some reference , It is Easy one you can try it out.
+Also you can add many more features like food_item , food_billing , Billing__of_room in this you can add time when room was booked and charge fare according to the time they have spend in the hotel and many many more , it was my simple college project and i didn't got time to complete it properly but you can , BEST OF LUCK

 Features